tmatos/tmatos/README.md

 - 🔭 I’m currently working on event-driven simulations and gesture recognition techniques.
 - 🌱 I’m currently learning mobile robotics, novel NN architectures and analog computing.
-- 👯 I’m looking to collaborate on open source scientific software.
+- 👯 I’m looking to collaborate on open source scientific software projects.

 <!--
 **tmatos/tmatos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.